 A design engineer, would read a design engineering magazine like Eureka, Design Products & Applications (DPA), Industrial Technology or Design Solutions, to name just some.
 The editors of these magazines will produce editorial content that will bring design engineers up-to-date with all the latest news, innovations and technology likely to be of greatest interest to design engineers.

 By turning the pages of a magazine you can bring yourself up-to-date with what's new in industry very quickly.
 No one could do this just by browsing the web.
-Of course, most magazines do have on-line versions of their printed journal, but the content is exclusive to them, and either way they're the quickest way for enginers to keep themselves up-to-date.
+Of course, most magazines have on-line versions of their printed journal, with web sites and social media but the content is exclusive to them.

 Is PR free advertising?